 And, that brings up a vital distinction.
 If one is worshiping in error, and that is defined as not worshiping Yah, then who is he actually worshiping?
 Well, it might seem like a broad stroke, but there is one who is responsible for ALL spiritual error—and, he is the father of lies.

-Probably Satan’s finest counterfeit, which has deceived literally billions of people, is that which was devised and codified in the 4th century, and called “christianity.”
+Probably Satan’s finest counterfeit, which has deceived literally billions of people, is that which was devised after all the New Testament apostles had died, was codified in the 4th century, and called “the christian religion,” or “christianity.”
 The reason that it’s likely his best knockoff of the truth is that he uses many elements of the scriptures, but then convinces men that Yah changed—and His Spirit changed, and he deludes them with false interpretations of what the scriptures actually mean.

 In so doing, the actual path to salvation was obscured (because that path is demonstrated repeatedly through the Father’s traditions), and a different path was invented, by perverting the actual meanings of many scriptures.
 And, if scripture is not interpreted according to the Author’s meanings, then it is not His truth—it’s just physical words.